 National Aboriginal Veterans Monument

 An estimated 12,000 Indigenous Canadians served in the First World War, the Second World War and the Korean War, and this monument recognizes their sacrifices.
 Sculpted by Lloyd Pinay of the Peepeekisis First Nation in Saskatchewan, it depicts four Indigenous warriors, accompanied by four spirit guides—a wolf, a bear, an elk and a buffalo.
 Atop the statue is a large eagle with wings spread, representing the Thunderbird (Creator).
 The National Aboriginal Veterans Association commissioned the memorial and raised funds for its creation.
 Former governor general Adrienne Clarkson unveiled it on National Aboriginal Day (now National Indigenous Peoples Day) in June 2001.
-Usually, a ceremony takes place here on National Aboriginal Veterans Day, November 8, although plans will likely change in 2020 due to pandemic restrictions.
+Usually, a ceremony takes place here on National Aboriginal Veterans Day, November 8.

 Tip: When taking a photo of the monument in the warmer seasons, try to capture the pretty garden beds that surround it.